 Business plans will help you get financing or make new business partners.
 Investors want to feel confident it will deliver a return on their investment.
 A business plan is a tool you’ll use to convince people that it’s a smart choice to partner with you or invest in your company.

 There is no fixed financial solution that fits all business every business has different needs.
 Your personal financial situation, and your business vision, will shape your business’s financial future.

 If you know how much money you’ll need for startups, it’s time to figure out how you’ll get it.
 You maintain complete control over the company with self-funding but you take on all the risk yourself as well.

 Be careful not to spend more than you can afford, and be particularly careful when choosing to tap into retirement accounts early on.
 You can face expensive costs or fines, or impair your ability to retire on time so you should first consult with the administrator of your plan and a personal financial advisor.

-You’ll need to register your company, pay taxes, and get licenses and permits of the location you’ve chosen.
-Where you place your company it should depend on your target market area, business partners and personal preferences.
+You’ll need to register your company, pay taxes, and get licenses and permits for the location you’ve chosen.
+Where you place your company should depend on your target market area, business partners, and personal preferences.
 Additionally, you should consider the different government agencies ‘ costs, benefits, and restrictions.

 Remember how different things that cost more or less depending on your location when estimating your startup costs.
 Costs that can vary significantly from one place to another include regular salaries, minimum wage laws, property values, rental rates, business insurance premiums, services, and government licenses and fees.